***The 2022 Franklin County Fair is July 12-17. Some activities may differ from the 2018 Fair.***

 Franklin County Farm Hands

-Down by Grandpa's Farm is the Franklin County Farm Hands exhibit, which is ran by all of the local FFA chapters.
-Families can walk through several different stations to see how crops are grown, what they are used for, and then they can "sell" their harvest for prizes.
+Down by Grandpa's Farm is the Franklin County Farm Hands exhibit, which is ran by all of the local FFA chapters Thursday through Sunday of fair.
+Families can walk through several different stations to see how crops are grown and livestock raised, what they are used for, and then they can "sell" their harvest for prizes.
 This is a free activity.

-New this year in the Pleasant Hill Livery there will be a birthing center.
-During fair families can check out baby chicks and puppies.
-As well as there will be a cow and sow (mother pig) there that are due to give birth during fair.
-So be sure to check in everyday to see if there are any new baby animals!
+In the Pleasant Hill Livery there is a birthing center that is always adding activities to experience every year.
+During fair families can check out baby animals being born including chicks hatching, sows (mother pigs) farrowing piglets and a milking parlor.
+Be sure to check in everyday to see if there are any new baby animals!
 This is a free activity.

 Ice Cream in Pleasant Hill